spring-projects/spring-ai/README.md

 ## Breaking changes

-* Refer to the [upgrade notes](https://docs.spring.io/spring-ai/reference/upgrade-notes.html) to see how to upgrade to 1.0.0.M1 or higher.
+Refer to the [upgrade notes](https://docs.spring.io/spring-ai/reference/upgrade-notes.html) to see how to upgrade.

 ## Cloning the repo